 There are now many high-quality open access journals that are well-regarded in their fields.
 (There are also many low-quality subscription journals, see for example the "fake journals" published by Elsevier or the gibberish articles published by Springer and IEEE).

 As Peter Suber writes in the SPARC Open Access Newsletter, "The key variables in journal quality are excellent authors, editors, and referees.
 OA [open access] journals can use the same procedures and standards, and the same people—the same authors, editors, and referees—as TA [toll access, i.e. subscription] journals."

 Quality, however, is not the same thing as prestige.
 Suber notes, "If most OA journals are lower in prestige than most TA journals, it's not because they are OA.
 A large part of the explanation is that they are newer and younger.
 And conversely: if most TA journals are higher in prestige than most OA journals, it's not because they are TA.
 A large part of the explanation is that they are older or have a headstart."

-For more information on evaluating open access journals and about illegitimate, so-called "predatory" open access journals, see the Evaluating OA Journals tab in this guide.
+For more information on evaluating open access journals and about illegitimate, so-called "predatory" open access journals, see the Evaluating OA Journals tab of this guide.

 Are "hybrid" open access journals eligible for funding through the URI OA Fund?